zuplo/ecommerce-legacy/README.md

 # Sample E-Commerce API

-This is a simple API that returns JSON data for the following.
+This is a simple API that returns JSON data for the following:

 ```
 GET: /v1/users